kuzzleio/documentation-old/sdk-reference/source/includes/_memoryStorage.md

 ### Callback response

-Resolves to a double containing the updated key value
+Resolves to a floating point number containing the updated key value

 ## keys